 Dar Es Salaam is Tanzania’s biggest city and former capital city.
 Dar Es Salaam is located on the coast and has a population of more than six million, which makes it Africa’s fifth largest city.
 The city’s name in Arabic means “Abode of Peace”.

 Dodoma is Tanzania’s official capital since 1973.
 With a population of only 187.000, Dodoma is a much smaller city than Dar Es Salaam.
-The city has been chosen capital due to its more central location.
+The city has been chosen capital, due to its more central location.

 Arusha is the central safari point in Tanzania and often considered ‘safari capital of the world’.
 It’s located close to the northern and most popular safari circuit.
 From Arusha you can easily visit Mt.
-Kilimanjaro or some of the country’s other highlights like the great migration or Ngrongoro crater.
+Kilimanjaro or some of the country’s other highlights like the great migration or Ngorongoro crater.

 Moshi is a beautiful city at the foot of Mt.
 Kilimanjaro and capital of the Kilimanjaro region.
 A more relaxed town than the busy city of Arusha.
 Moshi is often used as the base point before/after climbing Kilimanjaro.
-Both Arusha and Moshi are close to the International airport in the Kilimanjaro Region.
+Both Arusha and Moshi are close to the International Airport in the Kilimanjaro Region.

 2. CALL WITH US ABOUT YOUR TRAVEL PLANS